10 Best On-Ear Headphones of 2019

 Editor’s Rating: 4.6/5

-Another highlight of the design is the comfort that allows for long lasting listening sessions with the minimal amount of discomfort.
+Another highlight of the design is the comfort that allows for long-lasting listening sessions with a minimal amount of discomfort.
 The overall leather design is easy on the skin and will stand the test of time.
 Also a soft carrying case is included that allows you to store the headphones while not in use – a useful accessory for traveling with.

 To conclude, the P5 wireless is a solid choice for those with a big budget and interested in a well-rounded pair of headphones.
 The audio accuracy is amazing and you’ll enjoy the luxurious looking aesthetics for a long time to come.